 Boys love to learn about cars, guns, motorcycles and anything technical.
 I know I sure do.
 We men never grow out of wanting to know everything about everything, and telling you so.

-Just because any car nut can tell you every possible performance specification of a Ferrari doesn't mean he can drive.
+Just because any car nut can tell you every possible performance specification of a Ferrari doesn't mean he can drive, much less compete, much less in Formula One, and much less win at it.
 Most of these people live in places where they've never even seen a Ferrari, much less ever owned one themselves.